 Proposals under each call topic will be ranked by their final score.
-The highest scoring proposal(s) will be recommended for funding, and additional proposals may be added to the Reserve List.
+The highest scoring proposal(s) will be recommended for funding, and additional proposals may be added to a reserve list.

-The EPA Board of Directors will approve the final list of proposals which are Recommended for Funding and proposals recommended for the Reserve List.
+The EPA Board of Directors will approve the final list of proposals that are Recommended for Funding and proposals recommended to be put on a reserve list.
 This approval is conditional subject to the successful resolution of all technical and financial queries raised during the evaluation process5.